Automate Graphic Design using Python

 This label will be read by three types of operators:

-• Reach Truck Drivers that will put pallets or boxes in these locations
+• Reach Truck Drivers who will put pallets or boxes in these locations

 • Picking Operators that will take items from these locations

-• Inventory admins that will perform inventory counts
+• Inventory admins who will perform inventory counts

 Therefore, you will need to include some key information related to the location and the product stored: